Brlaney/words/md/phrases/check_out.md

 **Audio Reference:** checko02

 ## Definitions:
-- {bc}the action or an instance of checking out *Example:* … Educators receive new library card privileges, including 100 simultaneous {wi}checkouts{/wi} …
+- **:** the action or an instance of checking out *Example:* … Educators receive new library card privileges, including 100 simultaneous `checkouts` …
-- {bc}the time at which a lodger must vacate a room (as in a hotel) or be charged for retaining it
+- **:** the time at which a lodger must vacate a room (as in a hotel) or be charged for retaining it
-- {bc}a counter or area in a store where goods are checked out
+- **:** a counter or area in a store where goods are checked out
-- {bc}the action of examining and testing something for performance, suitability, or readiness
+- **:** the action of examining and testing something for performance, suitability, or readiness
-- {bc}the action of familiarizing oneself with the operation of a mechanical thing (such as an airplane)
+- **:** the action of familiarizing oneself with the operation of a mechanical thing (such as an airplane)

 ## Short Definitions:
 - the action or an instance of checking out —often used attributively